zakaria1193/dekrunch/README.md

 * File lookups are **case-insensitive**: a user should be able to do `/mnt/foo/bar/BAR.ads` or `/mnt/FOO/BAR/bar.ads` interchangeably.
 * If the source directory contains existing subdirectories (e.g. `legacy/`, `old/`, `subproj/`), those folders are **preserved** at the root of the mount.
 Inside each such folder, the same GNAT‐crunch→package logic is applied recursively.

-Your job is to implement that FUSE layer, and then verify its behavior by writing a suite of tests in Python (e.g. using pytest) that automatically mount the FS against various “fixtures” directories and check that the visible hierarchy and file contents match expectations.
+Your job is to implement that FUSE layer, and then verify its behavior by writing a suite of tests in Python using the standard `unittest` framework.
+Those tests should automatically mount the FS against various “fixtures” directories and check that the visible hierarchy and file contents match expectations.
 Below is a complete breakdown of every scenario (test case) you must support, followed by guidance on how to organize the tests and what to assert.

 ---